sargikk/django-whatever/docs/index.rst

 django-any allows you to specify only fields important for tests and fills the rest randomly with acceptable values.

-It makes tests clean and easy to undestood, without reading fixture files.
+It makes tests clean and easy to understand, without reading fixture files.
 ::

     from django_any import any_model